Geely EX5 Review & Prices

 On a twisty road

 The Geely EX5 is one of the best Chinese SUVs to drive on a country road - even if that is a bit like saying Subway is the healthiest fast food.
-The other options are so dismal that it really is damning with faint praise.
+The other options are so dismal that it could be damning with faint praise, but in reality the EX5 is surprisingly capable.

-It’s still not particularly engaging - an MG S5 EV actually manages to impart a modicum of fun into the experience, and a Skoda Elroq or Kia EV3 both feel significantly more solid and tied-down.
-The EX5’s steering feels totally remote, and even though there are Sport or Eco driving modes they don’t make the driving experience notably better or worse.
+It’s not particularly engaging - an MG S5 EV actually manages to impart a modicum of fun into the experience, and a Skoda Elroq or Kia EV3 both feel significantly more solid and tied-down.
+The EX5’s steering feels relatively remote, but agile, and even though there are Sport or Eco driving modes they don’t make the driving experience notably better or worse.

 Space and practicality